NikhilShaw/Karma-Bot/README.md

 # Karma-Bot
-A multi persionality chat bot designed to give responses in same emotion as the user converses The Bot recognizes five emotions: angry, joy, fear, disgust and sadness The bot has following personalities:
+A multi persionality chat bot designed to give responses in same emotion as the user converses.
+The Bot recognizes five emotions: angry, joy, fear, disgust and sadness The bot has following personalities:
  1. Hitler (angry)